go-aah/docs/getting-started.md

-  clean, c        Cleans the aah generated files and build directory switch, s       Switch between aah release and edge version update, u       Update your aah to the latest release version on your GOPATH generate, g     Generates boilerplate code, configurations and complement scripts (systemd, docker), etc. help, h         Shows a list of commands or help for one command
+  clean, c        Cleans the aah generated files and build directory switch, s       Switch between aah release and edge version update, u       Update your aah to the latest release version on your GOPATH generate, g     Generates boilerplate code, configurations, complement scripts (systemd, docker), etc. help, h         Shows a list of commands or help for one command

 Global Options: